 The results for UE groups address the group globally.
 The ratio is the proportion of UEs in the group at a given location at a given time.

-The number of time slots and UE locations is limited by the maximum number of objects provided as input parameter.
+The number of time slots and UE locations is limited by the maximum number of objects provided as part of Analytics Reporting Information.

 The time slots shall be provided by order of time, possibly overlapping.
 The locations shall be provided by decreasing value of ratio for a given time slot.
 The sum of all ratios on a given time slot must be equal or less than 100%.
 Depending on the list size limitation, the least probable locations on a given Analytics target period may not be provided.